8th March: submitted application via post.

 12th July: we arrived in Sydney with me on a three-month eVisitor visa.

-ready to grant my partner visa and that I needed to leave Australia for
+10th August: I received an email from my case officer that said they were ready to grant my partner visa and that I needed to leave Australia for at least three working days in order to do so.

-at least three working days in order to do so.3rd September: we flew to New Zealand for four nights.
+3rd September: we flew to New Zealand for four nights.

 7th September: we arrived back in Sydney and confirmed with the border staff that I was now on a permanent residency visa (partner visa subclass 100).